adrianhuber17/webSocket-App/ReadMe.md

   pip install -r requirements.txt
 ```

-- Navigate into **front-end** folder and run the following command:
+- Navigate into the /**front-end** folder and run the following command:

 ```bash
   npm i react-scripts